petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/notification-type-yaml-configuration-reference.md

 ## Usage Details

-This `client-extension.yaml` file defines notification type and a OAuth user agent:
+This `client-extension.yaml` file defines a notification type and an OAuth user agent:

 ```yaml
 zebra-notification-type: